jgoralcz/MGDB/README.md

 ```
 This table has a problem with nulls and redundant company/worker_id combination.
 Although I could add a default constraint of false,
 that would also be wasting data.

+I thought about optimizing JDBC driver settings because that sounded pretty easy, but I thought about it.